 Polypropylene is at room temperature resistant to fats and almost all organic solvents, apart from strong oxidants.
 Non-oxidizing acids and bases can be stored in containers made of polypropylene.
 At elevated temperature, polypropylene can be solved in of low polarity solvents (e.g. xylene, tetralin and decalin).
 Polypropylene in conjunction with carbon black provides protection from UV attack.

-Polypropylene is highly colorfast and is widely used in manufacturing carpets, rugs and mats to be used at home.
+Polypropylene is highly colorfast and is widely used in manufacturing carpets, rugs and mats to be used at home as well as thermal long johns.
 Polypropylene is widely used in ropes, distinctive because they are light enough to float in water.For equal mass and construction, polypropylene rope is similar in strength to polyester rope.
 Polypropylene costs less than most other synthetic fibers.

 Polypro is a term which is generally used equally for polyester and polypropylene long johns; depending on what is most fitting for the user’s purpose.
 The trouble with just a generic term is it’s not really a fabric.
 If taking the time to buy long johns to keep yourself or someone close to you toasty and warm this Winter, be sure to make sure you know what you’re buying.
 If you have questions, please feel free to reach out.